-- 10.6.
-A Subsidiary Body can only make: - (a) a Restricted Subsidiary Body Property By-law; or - a by-law affecting Restricted Subsidiary Body Property, after the expiry of the initial period of its Subsidiary Body Scheme, by Special Resolution, with the prior consent of the person with the benefit of the relevant Restricted Use Rights and, while the Original Proprietor is the registered proprietor of any Lot, with the prior consent of the Developer.
+- 10.6 A Subsidiary Body can only make: - (a) a Restricted Subsidiary Body Property By-law; or - (b) a by-law affecting Restricted Subsidiary Body Property.

-- 10.7.
-A Subsidiary Body can only vary: - (a) a Restricted Subsidiary Body Property By-law; or - (b) an existing by-law affecting Restricted Subsidiary Body Property,
+- 10.7 A Subsidiary Body can only vary: - (a) a Restricted Subsidiary Body Property By-law; or - (b) an existing by-law affecting Restricted Subsidiary Body Property, after the expiry of the initial period of its Subsidiary Body Scheme, by Special Resolution, with the prior consent of the person with the benefit of the relevant Restricted Use Rights and, while the Original Proprietor is the registered proprietor of any Lot, with the prior consent of the Developer.